Hierarchical Point Attention for Indoor 3D Object Detection: Experiments

-In Table~\ref{tab:ablate-ms-ratio}, we examined the performance of two multi-scale choices in comparison with the single-scale baseline.
-The result suggests that coarse features ($s = 0.5\times$) do not benefit transformer detectors.
-This is expected because transformers do not have limited receptive fields and thus do not rely on a coarse-grained feature map to learn global context.
+Results in Table~\ref{tab:ablate-ms-ratio} suggest that coarse features ($s = 0.5$) do not benefit transformer detectors.
+This is expected because transformers do not have limited receptive fields and thus do not need coarse-grained feature maps to learn global context.

-\section{Conclusion}

-In this work, we present Simple Multi-Scale Attention and Size-Adaptive Local Attention, two model-agnostic modules that bring in hierarchical designs to existing transformer-based 3D detectors.
-We enable multi-scale feature learning and explicit localized feature aggregation through improved attention functions, which are generic modules that can be applied to any existing attention-based network for end-to-end training.
-We improve the state-of-the-art transformer detector on two challenging indoor 3D detection benchmarks, with the largest improvement margin on small objects.

-As our attention modules promote fine-grained feature learning, which is important to various dense prediction vision tasks, one direction for future work is to adapt our attention modules for other point cloud learning problems such as segmentation.
-Another direction is to introduce more efficient attention mechanisms to the multi-scale attention to further bring down the computation overhead.
+\section{CONCLUSION}